 A TELNET server can also be enabled or disabled, including setting it to a particular port number.
+This will not be discussed here further since it is the subject of a later tutorial.

 The previous three settings are modified and saved by setting the desired action to "Modify and save server settings" and clicking on "Perform desired action".